harnett/CLOOSE/README.md

 4. If you are planning on running your BCI experiments using visual stimuli as feedback, make sure you have Psychtoolbox installed.
 Details can be found [here](http://psychtoolbox.org/download).

 ## Getting started
+## Step 1 -  Make sure you can transfer imaging data via a TCP/IP connection internally
+1. Open two instances of MATLB on the same machine
+2. In the TCP_IP folder open stream_send_data.m in one instance of MATLAB
+3. In the TCP_IP folder open stream_receive_data.m in the other instance of MATLAB
+4. In the stream_send_data.m script, set the path to Generate_images folder (e.g. YourPath2GitHub\GitHub\CLOOSE_MS\Generate_images)
+5. For this step, leave the IPv4 variable unchanged to 127.0.0.1 (Localhost) in both the stream_send_data.m and the stream_receive_data.m.
+6. Run stream_send_data.m first, then run stream_receive_data.m
+7. CONGRATULATIONS!
+YOU ARE STREAMING DATA BETWEEN TWO INSTANCES OF MATLAB

+## Step 2 -  Make sure you can transfer imaging data via a TCP/IP connection internally
+1. Open two instances of MATLB on two different computers, connected to the same Network (ethernet will be faster but Wifi will work too)
+2. In the TCP_IP folder open stream_send_data.m on PC
+3. In the TCP_IP folder open stream_receive_data.m in the other PC
+4. In the stream_send_data.m script, set the path to Generate_images folder (e.g. YourPath2GitHub\GitHub\CLOOSE_MS\Generate_images)
+5. On the PC _sending_ data, set the IPv4 as the IPv4 of the receiving PC (e.g., 10.93.6.184).
+NB: You can find the IPv4 adress by typing ipconfig/all in your command window.
+6. 5.
+On the PC _receiving_ data, set the IPv4 as the IPv4 of the sending PC (e.g., 10.18.1.121).
+8. Run stream_send_data.m first, then run stream_receive_data.m
+9. CONGRATULATIONS!
+YOU ARE STREAMING DATA BETWEEN TWO DIFFERENT PCs.

+# -- If you managed to run these two steps successfully you are 90% there.
+CLOOSE is setup to act at the receiving end of this process.
+All you have to do, is to stream data to it.
+The rest of the analysis can easily be setup using the GUI (next steps).
+All you have to do now, is to setup your acquisition machine (the PC where you are acquiring imaging data), in the same way as the stream_send_data.m is setup.
+# Critical steps for this are:
+# 1. Open a TCP/IP connection on your image acquisition device in the same way it's done in the stream_send_data.m script
+	tcpipServer = tcpip(IPv4, port, 'NetworkRole', 'client', ...
+    		'InputBufferSize', (xpixels*ypixels*buffsz), 'Terminator', 'CR/LF');
+	fopen(tcpipServer);
+# 2. Identify in your code where the variable encoding for your image is stored.
+Normally acquisition devices plot your imaging data so you can visualize them online.
+Look for plotting functions in your code and you should be able to find your image.
+# 3. Vectorize your image in the same way it's done in the stream_send_data.m script.
+In this case the vectorized image is the variable 'stack'.
+NB The code below vectorizes a single frame
+	vect_img = reshape(stack(:, :, iframe), [], 1);
+# 4. Open CLOOSE and run your experiments.

 The quickest way to start is to open the GUI from a command line terminal.
 You might need to open an anaconda prompt if you did not add anaconda to the path.
 Make sure to run this from a directory in which you have **WRITE** access (suite2p saves a couple temporary files in your current directory):
 ~~~~